-Hand-knotted rugs carry the most value among these choices as making them takes far longer.
+Hand-knotted carpets carry the most value among these choices, as making them takes far longer.
 But they also have the highest quality as they’re made with detailed precision to bring out a luxurious and sophisticated presentation.

 Decorating a room with a rug is not as difficult as you think, but it still takes time and effort to be done correctly.
 For instance, if the room has a minimalistic design, adding a bedroom area rug with a vibrant color can add depth to its bearing.

-A small bedroom shouldn’t have a huge 8x10 rug as it will create a stifling impression.
+A small bedroom shouldn’t have a huge 8x10 area rug, as it will create a stifling impression.
 Instead, place it in a living room where it will provide the illusion of a larger space and create invisible yet distinct proportions.

-Moreover, you’d want to consider other elements in the room like the paintings, draperies, and furniture.
+Moreover, you’d want to consider other elements in the room, like paintings, draperies, and furniture.
 If the furniture, for instance, has curved and soft edges, a traditional rug will complement it.

-Cyrus Rugs have a Scottsdale, AZ rug showroom where you can personally inspect our wide selection of handmade pieces and designer rugs.
+Cyrus Rugs have a rug showroom in Bloomington, MN, where you can personally inspect our wide selection of handmade pieces and designer rugs.
 Our approachable staff will provide you with sample swatches so you can check and examine the design and materials.

-Our Scottsdale, AZ rug showroom allows you to rent a rug for props, advertising purposes, and special occasions.
+Our Scottsdale, AZ, rug showroom allows you to rent a rug for props, advertising, and special occasions.
 Some of our customers who avail of this service are realtors, photographers, and set designers.

 This will depend on the size of the bed and the rug itself.
 If the rug is big enough to cover the entire bed and still has a bit of allowance, you can place it under the bed and ensure it’s not impeding any footpath.